 Repetitions strengthen the habit loop.
-The more your practice, the easier it gets.
+The more you practice, the easier it gets.

-Habit stacking approach eliminates the stress of having to remember what you need to do, and reduces the pressure on your willpower and motivation.
-You change your behaviour one little step at the time.
+The Habit Stacking approach eliminates the stress of having to remember what you need to do and reduces the pressure on your willpower and motivation.
+You change your behavior one little step at the time.
 This is perfect for developing good focus habits.
 Just remember, not to be too eager.
-Make sure your new routine is well embedded in your daily schedule first, before you add the next one.
+Make sure your new routine is well embedded in your daily schedule first before you add the next one.
 Keep adding those quick actions, one by one, but be mindful of how much time the whole sequence takes.
-SJ Scott recommends, you don't go beyond 15-30min, to avoid feeling overwhelmed and as a result risking not doing it at all.
+SJ Scott recommends you don't go beyond 15-30min, to avoid feeling overwhelmed and as a result risking not doing it at all.

 If you want to be able to snap into focus and remain in ‘the zone' for as much as you like, don't procrastinate any longer.

 You know what you need to do.
 One little change at the time.